ethereum/mist/README.md

 This will generate the binaries inside the `dist_mist` or `dist_wallet` folder.

-Additional you can only build the wind, linux or mac binary by using the `platform` option:
+Additional you can only build the windows, linux or mac binary by using the `platform` option:

     $ gulp mist --platform darwin

+    // Or
+    $ gulp mist --platform "darwin win32"

 Options are: